<- Go Back

 If you can remember your top three strengths, but you explain them differently every time you practice, that’s okay.
 You’ll be better prepared for when it’s time to film your pre-recorded video interview.

-5. Get Familiar With Filming
+5. Get Familiar With Recording Yourself

 Practice your answers in front of a computer screen so you get a sense of what it will feel like to interview in that setting.
 You can use Quicktime or iMovie or a similar app to practice recording yourself.
 This will also help you test your background, lighting and computer placement.